 A Public Consultation on the draft Flood Risk Management Plans took place between 22 December 2014 and 22 June 2015.
 As result of this consultation, 28 responses were received from a range of government bodies, environmental organisations, fishery interest groups and other interested parties.

 Comments provided by respondents to the Public Consultation documents have been considered and accommodated where appropriate, in the completion of the final Plans.
-Rivers Agency completed a balanced and comprehensive response document which is available via the link:
+DfI Rivers completed a balanced and comprehensive response document which is available via the link: